mojombo/tomdoc/tomdoc.md

     # Yields the Integer index of the iteration.

 Lines SHOULD be wrapped at 80 columns.
-Wrapped lines MUST be indented under the above line by at least two spaces.
+Wrapped lines MUST be indented, as a block, under the parent line by at least two spaces.

 <a name="examples" />
 ### The Examples Section